stephyraju/comic-character-dashboard/README.md

 * Additional page with character information

   I would like to add an additional page with detailed information on the characters in future.
+* Link to website

+  I would like to link the url in the table to the respective webpages.

 ### Technologies Used